bmndc/nokia-leo/root.md

 8. If you're configuring the driver for the first time, an "USB Device Not Recognised" pop-up may appear.
 Exit EDL mode by removing and re-inserting the battery, then turn on the phone in EDL mode again.

 ### Part 2: Obtaining the boot partition
+*If you were following an older revision of this guide and are stuck at `ModuleNotFoundError: No module named 'distutils'`: starting with Python 3.12, `distutils`, which is a dependency of `capstone`, has been deprecated and is no longer included by default (mentioned in Python documentation page [What's New In Python 3.10]).
+It is superceded by the third-party `setuptools`, which you can install from PyPI with `pip install setuptools`.*

 #### Nokia 8000 4G and Nokia 6300 4G with bkerler's EDL
 > Beware: due to the firehose loader being malfunctioned, the EDL tool only accepts one command each session, after which you'll have to disconnect the phone and restart the phone in EDL mode.
 If you try to throw a second command, it'll result in a `bytearray index out of range` error.